Arts Sustained Support

 1 What Sustained Support Funds

 Arts organizations and Local Arts Agencies all over King County use Sustained Support funding as a modest but dependable building block in their annual budgets.
 Sustained Support provides operational funding that organizations and agencies receive for the robustness, creativity, and quality of the overall artistic services they provide to King County residents and visitors.

 We fund all of our grants through a competitive process, carefully evaluating each application.
 For this particular grant, we focus on different criteria depending on how your organization is structured and what type of work you do.
-Below we outline all the different types of organizations that can apply, and what we’ll look for—please contact us if you’re unsure of what category you fit into.
+(Below, under ‘Are You Eligible?’, we outline all the different types of organizations that can apply, and what we’ll look for—please contact us if you’re unsure of what category you fit into.)